 Beyond that, MobiWire, TECNO, and Carlware make up a conglomerate mobile brand called Infinix.
 The Infinix brand produces and sells self-branded android smartphones, including the Infinix Buzz (2.6-inch display plus QWERTY keyboard, BlackBerry-style form), Infinix Race (4-inch slab), and Infinix surf Smart (3.5-inch slab)

 Sagem phones were known for pocket-friendly prices.
 Infinix continues that tradition.
 The above-pictured Buzz, for example has a 1GHz processor, 512Mb RAM, 512MB internal storage, 5 megapixel camera, microSD slot, runs Android 4.0 ICS, and is a Dual SIM device.
 Cost?
 About N16,000 (USD100) only.

-And just so you know, Inifinix mobile devices are available from stores here in Nigeria.
+And just so you know, Infinix mobile devices are available from stores in Nigeria, Kenya, Ghana, Egypt (and in a fast-growing number of Asian and European countries).
+Infinix Mobile has since evolved into a sister brand to TECNO and itel, all under the umbrella of Transsion Holdings.
 Yes; the spirit of Sagem lives on.